TheAppHub/hindsight/source/_posts/work/kubota.md

 tags:
 ---

-## Realising Kubota’s vision for a scalable website
+## Realising Kubota’s vision for a scalable website.

 In today’s digital landscape, with technology advancing user expectations, Kubota Australia identified a critical need for a website that would be scalable, adaptable, fast loading, editable and ‘future proof’ – accommodating growth, technological advancements and provide a seamless and optimal user experience across all devices and platforms.

-### Web design fuelled by logic and the user experience
+### Web design fuelled by logic and the user experience.

 An audit of Kubota’s previous website highlighted several key challenges in delivering a website to meet Kubota’s expectations for editing, ease of use, delivering promotions and allowing for future customer and dealer applications.